Ibanez SR250 Vs SR300 – Which Should You Go For?

 Both the SR250 and the SR400 come with maple necks.
 Maple is a dense and hard wood which could make your guitar somewhat heavy.
 It is the reason most manufacturers restrict its use to the neck.
 This way, it doesn’t make the guitar unduly heavy.

-See also Ibanez AS93 Vs Epiphone Dot – Which Guitar Is Better For You?
+See also Ibanez RG8 Vs Schecter Omen 8 – Which Is The Better Option?

 That said, besides sound, the neck of your guitar also contributes to the overall tone of the guitar.